faizaanmadhani/assemble/README.md

 # assemble

-A Math Contest Generation API, written in Elasticsearch
+A Math Contest Generation API, powered by GraphQL and Elasticsearch